top of page

 Annie leading the SheBop Young Women in Jazz Workshop in Carbondale, CO in October 2019.
 Photo credit: JazzAspen Snowmass

-Annie Booth is currently an adjunct faculty member at the award-winning Jazz Studies Program at the University of Northern Colorado in Greeley, CO where she teaches private instruction in jazz piano at the graduate and undergraduate level and an undergraduate advanced jazz arranging course
+Annie Booth is currently an adjunct faculty member at the Lamont School of Music at the University of Denver, where she teaches jazz composition, arranging, and improvisation.

 She is on faculty at the Denver-based non-profit, the Colorado Conservatory for the Jazz Arts (CCJA), where she leads small groups, summer camps, and directs the SheBop Young Women in Jazz Workshop and other young women-focused programming.